PostHog/posthog.com/contents/handbook/people/team-structure/why-small-teams.md

 We have therefore introduced Small Teams.
 These are designed to each operate like a startup.

-## How it works
+## How it works at a high level

-* The overall goal is for a Small Team to be as close to its own startup as possible, with only a handful of centralized processes
+* The overall goal is for a Small Team is to own an area of the company and be as close to its own startup as possible, with only a handful of centralized processes
 * A Small Team should never be more than six people
-* A Small Team has an Accountable Person responsible for its performance - whoever is most appropriate depending on what the team is working on.
+* A Small Team has an Team Lead responsible for its performance - whoever is most appropriate depending on what the team is working on.
 This does _not_ mean the most senior person on the team.
 * A Small Team must have (1) a customer (internal or external), (2) a mission and (3) metrics
 * There may be certain functions where at our current stage we don't need a Small Team yet.
 * Each Small Team runs its own retrospective + sprint every week.
 This must be done transparently.
 * A Small Team has the final call in which of its features get into production, with no need for external QA/control - within our existing release schedule.
 * A Small Team will, at some stage, be able to create its own pricing (too complex in immediate future to do this, however)
 * A Small Team is responsible for talking to users, documenting what they build., and ensuring their features are highlighted in releases

+## What does owning an area of the product mean?

+The product small team is responsible for everything related to their area, particularly:

+1. Usage
+2. Quality
+3. Revenue

+## What actions should the small teams be doing for their area?

+- Each quarter:
+  1. Create good quarterly OKRs
+  2. Create an ambitious vision for their area
+- During the quarter:
+  1. Maintain a prioritized roadmap to help them achieve their objectives
+  2. Speak to customers
+  3. Monitor relevant metrics including those covering Usage, Quality and Revenue
+  4. Triage and fix related bugs
+  5. Assist the support hero in answering related questions
+  6. Collaborate with other Small Teams such as marketing
+  7. Become power users of their area of Posthog and use PostHog in their processes

+## What is the role of the Team Lead?

+The team lead is overall responsible for ensuring the above happens.
+They should focus on enabling the team to solve these tasks together rather than trying to do it all themself.

+## How do engineers and product managers work together?

+With our engineering-led culture, the engineers on the small team are normally the team leads responsible for the product.

+We have a small number of product managers who support the product small teams in achieving their goals.
+This includes helping with prioritization, creating/updating dashboards, competitors analysis, speaking to customers etc. However, having product managers doesn't mean that the engineers can abdicate these responsibilities.
+The engineers should be the experts of the product they are building and their customers.

+Additionally, the product managers should pay particular attention to cross-team alignment and achieving the overall business goals.

 ## Small Teams list